 Browse through our gallery of photographs taken on some of our previous safaris and tours.

-Join us on your next safari to South Africa where we offer unique, personalised safaris with our expert-guide, making sure you have a very special time in Africa.
+Join us on your next safari to Africa where we offer unique, personalised safaris with our expert-guide, making sure you have a very special time in Africa.

 Definitely one of the most odd-looking creatures on the African continent is the prickly Cape Porcupine Hystrix africaeaustralis.
 It looks like a spiny, black and white, moving bush!